Yves Chaland

 Yves Chaland ([iv ʃalɑ̃]; 3 April 1957 – 18 July 1990) was a French cartoonist.

 During the 1980s, together with Luc Cornillon, Serge Clerc and Floc'h, he launched the Atomic style, a stylish remake of the Marcinelle School in Franco-Belgian comics.

 Biography

+Yves Chaland was born in Lyon on 3 April 1957 to Jean-Marie Chaland and Marie-Thérèse Chapolard.

 Chaland published his first strips in the fanzine Biblipop when he was 17.
 During his studies at the Ecole des Beaux-Arts, Saint-Etienne, he created his own fanzine, L'Unité de Valeur, in 1976, with Luc Cornillon.

-In 1978, he met writer/editor Jean-Pierre Dionnet, and they collaborated on features published in the Franco-Belgian comics magazines Métal Hurlant and Ah Nana.
+In 1978, they met writer/editor Jean-Pierre Dionnet who hired them for his comics magazines Métal Hurlant and Ah Nana.
 These pastiches of 50s comics have been collected in the album Captivant.
+In September 1979 he married designer Isabelle Beaumenay-Joannet.